 Max Weber on Bureaucracy and Rationalization:

 Max Weber believed that bureaucratic organizations are the dominant institutions of industrial society.
 He viewed the organization that has a hierarchy of reward that has full-time professionals sending lines of commands.
-A bureaucracy is concerned with the business of an Administration, with controlling, managing and coordinating a complex series of tasks .bureaucratic organizations are increasingly dominating the institutional landscape.
+A bureaucracy is concerned with the business of an Administration, with controlling, managing, and coordinating a complex series of tasks.
+Bureaucratic organizations are increasingly dominating the institutional landscape.
 Departments of State, political parties, business enterprises, the military, education and churches and all organized on bureaucratic lines.
-Understanding the importance of bureaucratization is very essential to understand and appreciate the modern society.
+Understanding the importance of bureaucratization is very essential to understand and appreciate modern society.
 Weber isn’t sure of bureaucracy as an organization.
 He thinks bureaucracy is superior in terms of technical aspects compare to other organizations.
-He also says that to functions large scale industries bureaucracy is vital as it helps them to function smoothly and in an organized matter.
+He also says that to function in large-scale industries bureaucracy is vital as it helps them to function smoothly and in an organized matter.
 He also saw it has a threat to governmental powers but it can be overcome by stronger political or governmental controls.

 Max Weber on Religion and Social Change

-From Max Weber’s perspective, he rejects The view that religion is always shaped by economic factors.he does not deny that at certain times and in certain places, the religious behavior may be largely shaped by economic forces, but he maintains that this is not always the case.
-Under certain conditions that reverse can occur that is religious beliefs can be a major influence on the economic behavior.
+From Max Weber’s perspective, he rejects The view that religion is always shaped by economic factors.
+He does not deny that at certain times and in certain places, the religious behavior may be largely shaped by economic forces, but he maintains that this is not always the case.
+Under certain conditions that reverse can occur is religious beliefs can be a major influence on economic behavior.